xibodevelopment/backupwordpress/readme/readme-header.txt

 Tested up to: 4.2
 Stable tag: 3.2.6

-Simple automated backups of your WordPress powered website.
+Simple automated backups of your WordPress-powered website.

 == Description ==